mimblewimble/grin/doc/build-gcloud.md

 nano grin.toml
 ```

-Esit, save, and exit `grin.toml`, and then launch your grin node again:
+Edit, save, and exit `grin.toml`, and then launch your grin node again:
 ```
 RUST_BACKTRACE=1 ./grin
 ```